LinaEroian/LinaEroian/README.md

  ## Hello eveyone and welcome to my QA portfolio!

-# I' am Lina - a passionate bug hunter 🕵️‍♀️
+# I'am Lina - a passionate bug hunter 🕵️‍♀️
 I love finding bugs so others don't have to!
 After a long journey of late nights and lots of coffee, I've found my passion in QA.
 I've taught myself almost everything I know about it from scratch and I'm proud of how far I've come.
-I'am so exited to bring value to a team and make digital experiences better and smoother for everyone.
+I'am so exсited to bring value to a team and make digital experiences better and smoother for everyone.
 ---

 Here you'll find examples of my test documentation, including: